Welfare benefits

 Rooms used by students and members of the armed or reserve forces will not be counted as ‘spare’ if they’re away and intend to return home.

-If you're worried that you may struggle to pay your rent, or you have benefit or debt problems, we may be able to help through our Money Advice service.
-Please visit our money advice page for more information.
+If you're worried that you may struggle to pay your rent, or you have benefit or debt problems, we may be able to help through our Financial Wellbeing service.
+Please visit our financial wellbeing page for more information.